vuxcode/we1-project-osteise/time-report.md

  - Added dropdown menu to all existing pages (including the programming project index)
  - Added the last page (about.html)
  - Finished the contact page
+- 2022-11-14 13:00
+  - Removed some code from style.css that wasn't needed anymore.
+  -